 Each year, two separate publications address one or more crucial governance challenges and the trade-offs to be considered in meeting them.
 The Governance Report, especially targeted to policy-makers and practitioners, provides a compact overview of these issues and possible solutions.
-A companion edited volume deepens the debate with contributions from experts from around the world.
-Both publications cover conceptual issues and theoretical perspectives, examine specific cases, analyse relevant innovations, and develop indicators to further inform the debate.
+For the 2013–16 editions, a companion edited volume deepens the debate with contributions from experts from around the world.
+For the 2017 and 2018 editions, the edited volume tackles topics beyond those in the compact editions.
+The entire series of publications cover conceptual issues and theoretical perspectives, examine specific cases, analyse relevant innovations, and develop indicators to further inform the debate.

-The Governance Report and its companion edited volumes are available directly through Oxford University Press and in bookstores and libraries.
+The annual Governance Reports and edited volumes are available directly through Oxford University Press and in bookstores and libraries.

 Published since 2013, the Governance Report series focuses each year on one or more policy-related issue areas that pose significant challenges to good governance.